Trusted WordPress tutorials, when you need them most.

 The thing is, plain links don’t grab attention.

 In this guide, we’ll show you how to add links as content cards in WordPress.
 We’ve helped hundreds of users add this feature, and it works every time.
-Even better, you can customize it for platforms WordPress doesn’t support by default! 🙌
+We will also show you exactly what to do when an embed doesn’t work correctly. 🙌

 What Is a Content Card (and Why Does It Matter)?